The Travel Documents People Forget (and Where to Keep Each One)

 The Case for Offline Digital Copies

 Physical documents help until a thief takes your bag - and usually takes the copies along with the originals.
-A separate encrypted backup on your phone, kept offline, is the fallback that actually works.
+A separate encrypted backup on your phone - kept offline - is your real insurance if the originals disappear.

 When your embassy needs to issue an emergency travel document, a secure backup gives them your passport number, date of issue, place of issue, and expiry date instantly, without internet access.
 For more on the options available, see our overview of how to store passport copies safely and the trade-offs between different approaches.